BreakellrZ/Murder_Mystery/README.md

 ![Instructions of the game](documentation/instructions.png)

-### Enter your surname for your dectective name feature
+### Enter your surname for your detective name feature
 Once the players start the game, they will be given an input to enter your surname.
 This is so when the start_game function runs an f-string will be used to show the player their surname on the screen.
-It will be dispalyed as Hello Detective."Surname entered".
-This makes the game feel more personal and that you are really the detective.
+It will be displayed as Hello Detective."Surname entered".
+This makes the game feel more personal and that they are really the detective.

 ![Enter surname feature](documentation/surname.png)
 ![dectective name](documentation/dectective_name.png)